Hover your mouse cursor over the slideshow to pause it.

 Sulpicians came to the United States in 1791, arriving first in Baltimore.
 Since then, we have dedicated ourselves to assisting bishops by providing seminary education and ongoing formation for seminarians and our fellow priests.

-In the United States, we have seminaries in Baltimore, Washington, DC, and San Antonio.
-Texas.
+In the United States, we have seminaries in Baltimore and Washington, DC.
 Farther afield, we support seminaries in the Central African nations of Zambia and Malawi.

 Quick Facts